-If half yearly production average > 1000 bopd, bonus of 30% of base
+If half yearly production average > 1000 bopd, bonus of 30% of base salary (this milestone has not yet equivalent in value up to 10% of base salary may be offered at the discretion of the Board on an annual hasis

-If half yearly production average > 1500 bopd, bonus of 45% of base an annual basis.

-Employee Share Plan: Entitled to participate in the Incremental Employee Share equivalent to the market price or an appropriate weighted average price at the time of issue.
+If half yearly production average > 1500 bopd, bonus of 45% of base salary (this milestone has not yet an appropriate weighted average price at the time of issue.
 The shares will be held in trust and will be subject to vesting terms.
 The shares shall vest in four tranches of 1.0M shares each as follows: